nodejs/node/COLLABORATOR_GUIDE.md

 ## Landing Pull Requests

+1. Avoid landing PRs that are assigned to someone else.
+Authors who wish to land their own PRs will self-assign them, or delegate to someone else.
+If in doubt, ask the assignee whether it is okay to land.
 1. Never use GitHub's green ["Merge Pull Request"][] button.
 Reasons for not using the web interface button:
    * The "Create a merge commit" method will add an unnecessary merge commit.